microsoft/Office-Online-Test-Tools-and-Documentation/docs/docs_source/wopi/files/CheckFileInfo.rst

 integration at :ref:`PostMessage`.

-In cases where a PostMessage is triggered by the user activating some Office Online UI, such as :term:`FileSharingPostMessage` or ``EditModePostMessage``, Office Online will do nothing when the relevant UI is activated except send the appropriate PostMessage.
+In cases where a PostMessage is triggered by the user activating some Office Online UI, such as :term:`FileSharingPostMessage` or :term:`EditModePostMessage`, Office Online will do nothing when the relevant UI is activated except send the appropriate PostMessage.
 Thus, hosts must accept and handle the relevant messages when the Office Online UI is triggered.
 Otherwise the Office Online UI will appear to do nothing when activated.